Chapter 2: Introduction to Computer Programming

 What is code?
 You might have heard the word used before, but

 without a clear frame of reference it can be somewhat confusing.
-Code refers to the source code instructions that make up a

 program.
 The instructions themselves are each designed to perform simple